llvm/clangd-www/installation.md

 ![Diagnostics in Emacs](screenshots/emacs_diagnostics.png)

-eglot supports many of clangd's features, with caveats:
+eglot supports many features of clangd, with caveats:

- - code completion, enhaced by `company-mode`, see below
+- code completion, enhanced by `company-mode`, see below
 - diagnostics and fixes
 - find definitions and references (`M-x xref-find-definitions` etc)
 - hover and highlights
 - code actions (`M-x eglot-code-actions`)

 ### company-mode